Undergraduate research experience is strongly recommended.

 A personal interview is required for admission.
 For international applicants an interview by telephone or video conference must be arranged.

-To request more information which will answer questions you may have about the Biochemistry and Molecular Biology Graduate Program admission and application process, please complete our online request form: http://www.luc.edu/gpem/rfi/index.shtml
+To request more information about the Biochemistry and Molecular Biology Graduate Program please complete our online request form: REQUEST INFORMATION.

 Other informational websites:

 - Fitness Center